uc-eqgeo/cfm_leapfrog/docs/index.rst

 Welcome to cfm-leapfrog's documentation!
 ========================================
 This module is designed to help create 3D models of complex fault systems, and works by projecting surface traces to depth.
 Leapfrog software should be used for mesh cutting operations.
+For source code, please visit https://github.com/uc-eqgeo/cfm_leapfrog/.

 .. image:: help/images/fault_model.png
    :width: 400